Xwilarg/NHentaiDownloader/README.md

 My advices on that:
  - Try to download again while being logged-in
- - Try to download again using a VPN
+ - Try to download again using/without a VPN

 ## How to install the extension from Release page